bradiporitmico/affittocertificato_api/README.md

 - "requestID" is an universal id that identify the request for future logging and debugging operations

 - "errorType" is a unique string that identify the type of error.
-This field is useful, to the client, to discriminate the type of error and adopt the appropriate measures (display an error message, rollback on the database, and more)
+This field is useful, to the client, to discriminate the type of error and adopt the appropriate measures (display an error message, rollback on the database, and so...)

 - "errorMessage" is a descriptive text of error (if any)

 - "response" is the "real" response produced by API method, and the structure depend on it.
 In the example above is shown the response for "userRatingByEmail" call.
+To test and see al the different response structures, you can visit [this page](https://api.affittocertificato-services.cloud/api-doc/index.html) and try the call by yourself

 ## Requirements